What Is a Robots.txt File

 Disallow directive for a particular file, in this case

 The final example is a use-case where JS, CSS, PNG files within the

 demo directory are allowed to be indexed by the web crawler, while all other files are not.
 The

 * before the filetype extension indicates that all files with this extension are allowed.

 User-agent: * Allow: /demo/*.js Allow: /demo/*.css Allow: /demo/*.png Disallow: /demo/

 If you're using a CDN, you may also have the ability to define directives for the CDN's robots.txt file.
 KeyCDN doesn't enable the robots.txt file by default meaning that everything will be crawled.
 You can however choose to enable the robots.txt file in the Zone settings within the KeyCDN dashboard.
 Once the robots.txt file is enabled in KeyCDN, its default is set to:

 User-agent: * Disallow: /

-However, this can be modified by adding custom instructions to the custom robots.txt box.
-Once changes here are made, be sure to save your settings and purge your zone.
+However, this can be modified by adding custom directives to the custom robots.txt box.
+Once changes here are made, be sure to save your settings and purge your Zone.